-According to the firm the fund invests in companies with market capitalization generally between $1 and 7.5 billion, with an emphasis on small-cap stocks.
+According to the firm, the fund invests in companies with market capitalization generally between $1 and $7.5 billion, with an emphasis on small-cap stocks.

 Ariel’s flagship value approach is built on the basic principle of targeting undervalued companies that show a strong potential for growth.
-They attempt to take advantage of the market’s short-term thinking to optimize long-term results and seek differentiated companies with strong brands/franchises, strong cash flows, low debt, high-quality products or services, significant barriers to entry (moats) and low reinvestment requirements.
+They attempt to take advantage of the market’s short-term thinking to optimize long-term results and seek differentiated companies with strong brands/franchises, strong cash flows, low debt, high-quality products or services, significant barriers to entry (moats), and low reinvestment requirements.

-Part of the Pax World Mutual Funds family based in Portsmouth, NH.
+The Pax World Balanced Fund is part of the Pax World Mutual Funds family based in Portsmouth, NH.